ethman/slakh-utils/submixes/README.md

 a `Mixing Key` and the `Recipes` list.

-The `Mixing key` tells the script what part of the [metadata](https://github.com/ethman/slakh-utils#metadata)to look at to define submix sources (that get mixed together).
+The `Mixing key` tells the script what part of the [metadata](https://github.com/ethman/slakh-utils#metadata) to look at to define submix sources (that get mixed together).
 Options for `Mixing key` could *technically* be any entry under the source name in `metadata.yaml`, but most common `Mixing key`s are (ordered from most to least general) `inst_class`, `program_num` (equivalent to `midi_program_name`), and `plugin_name`.